Farama-Foundation/PettingZoo/docs/atari.md

 ### Preprocessing

 We encourage the use of the [supersuit](https://github.com/PettingZoo-Team/SuperSuit) library for preprocessing.
-This library can be installed with:
+The unique dependencies for this set of environments can be installed via:

  ````bash
 pip install supersuit